AkshayVivekananda/AI-Gloves/README.md

 ## **⚙️ Setup and Installation**

+1. **Download the Entire GitHub Repo**: [Smart Gloves](https://github.com/AkshayVivekananda/AI-Gloves/archive/refs/heads/main.zip).
+    - Extract the ZIP file to access the project files.

-1. **Assembling the Circuit**: Begin by connecting the flex sensors, Arduino Nano, DFmini, SD card, and loudspeaker as per the circuit diagram.
+2. **Assembling the Circuit**: Begin by connecting the flex sensors, Arduino Nano, DFmini, SD card, and loudspeaker as per the circuit diagram.

-2. **Configuring Arduino IDE**:
+3. **Configuring Arduino IDE**:
    - Open the Arduino IDE.
    - Connect your Arduino Nano to your computer via USB.
    - Go to **Tools > Board > Arduino Nano**.
    - Select the correct port under **Tools > Port**.

+4. **Include the Library**: Ensure that the `mp3tf16p.h` file is included in the Arduino libraries folder.
+To do this:
+     1. **Navigate to the Libraries Folder**:
+        - Open the Arduino IDE.
+        - Go to **Sketch > Show Sketch Folder > Paste the file.**
+        - Navigate to the extracted project folder and locate `libraries/mp3tf16p`.
+        - Select the `mp3tf16p` folder and click **Open**.
+This will add the library to your Arduino IDE.

+     2. Alternatively, if you prefer to manually place the file:
+        - Download and Copy the `mp3tf16p` file : [mp3tf16p.h]()
+        - Navigate to your Arduino libraries folder on your computer.
+This is typically located in `Documents/Arduino`.
+        - Paste the `mp3tf16p` file in your Project folder, below your Sketch.

-3. **Uploading the Code**:
+5. **Uploading the Code**:
    - Open the `source.ino` file in Arduino IDE.
    - Click on **Upload** to upload the code to the Arduino Nano.

-4. **Testing**: Once uploaded, you can test the system by bending the flex sensors to trigger the appropriate messages.
+6. **Testing**: Once uploaded, you can test the system by bending the flex sensors to trigger the appropriate messages in the loudspeaker.

 <br>